-When assets like accounts, cash, cars, homes, investment properties, or income is lost, it affects your lifestyle and security.
+When assets like accounts, cash, cars, homes, investment properties, or your lose your income, it affects your lifestyle and security.
 The personal ramifications may be catastrophic for individuals, families, and business owners.

 But, lawsuits and judgments are an everyday threat to personal and business assets as well as financial well-being.

-Entrepreneur and venture capitalist Mark Suster says lawsuits are on the rise and says, “There’s much money at stake and founders have been conditioned that suing is ok.”
+Entrepreneur and venture capitalist Mark Suster says lawsuits are on the rise and says, “There’s much money at stake and founders have been conditioned that suing is okay.”

 Are you an entrepreneur?
-In the event you are, and you own your own business, it’s important that personal assets are kept separate from business assets.
+In the event you are, and you own your own business, it’s important that you keep your personal assets separate from your business assets.
 And, as an entrepreneur, you’re tasked to know the solutions for to how to protect your assets and keep what you’ve built.

-Did you know that there are certain assets legally protected from loss in lawsuits?
+Did you know that there are certain assets that the law protects from loss in lawsuits?
 Federal and state laws determine what type of protection most of your assets have from creditors and judgments.
 These laws protect owners of corporations, limited partners of limited partnerships (LPs) and members of limited liability companies (LLCs) from lawsuits against the entities.